fab199/CI-CD/README.md

 <img src="https://i.imgur.com/btDOk5J.png" height="80%" width="80%" alt="pluggins"/>
 <br />

-<h2>Develop Helm charts with application image variables</h2>
+<h2>Developed Helm charts with application image variables</h2>

  **Helm Chart Creation**:
-   - Navigate into the `helm` directory.
+   - Navigated into the `helm` directory.
    - Run the command `helm create vprofile-charts` to create a Helm chart named `vprofile-charts`.
-   - Navigate into the `vprofile-charts/templates` directory.
+   - Navigated into the `vprofile-charts/templates` directory.
-   - Remove all sample template files.
+   - Removed all sample template files.
-   - Copy all contents from the `kubernetes/app` directory of the source code repository to the `vprofile-charts/templates` directory in the new repository.
+   - Copied all contents from the `kubernetes/app` directory of the source code repository to the `vprofile-charts/templates` directory in the new repository.
-   - Open the `vprofile-application-deployment.yaml` file and replace the static image reference with a variable reference (`{{ .Values.appImage }}`) for dynamic image deployment.
+   - Opened the `vprofile-application-deployment.yaml` file and replace the static image reference with a variable reference (`{{ .Values.appImage }}`) for dynamic image deployment.

 <br/>
 <img src="https://i.imgur.com/SQnmiZB.png" height="80%" width="80%" alt="helm setup"/>